zaengle/craft-imageguru/docs/index.md

 # Introduction

-> Stylish off-server image transforms for #craftcms projects
+> Stylish off-server image transforms for #CraftCMS projects

 ## What